-Physical therapy, occupational therapy, speech and language therapy, along with adaptive equipment, are popular treatment options for children with cerebral palsy.
-Used within a coordinated, comprehensive treatment plan, therapy plays a vital role in managing the physical impairment while maximizing mobility potential.
-Therapy is employed to manage impairment (primarily spasticity, contractures and muscle tone), manage pain, and provide optimum quality-of-life by fostering functionality, self-care, and independence.
-Therapy also wields mental, emotional, academic, and social benefits for those with cerebral palsy.
+Physical therapy, occupational therapy, speech and language therapy, along with adaptive equipment, are popular forms of treatment for children with cerebral palsy.
+Used within a coordinated, comprehensive treatment plan, therapy plays a vital role in managing the physical impairment while optimizing mobility.
+Therapy is deployed to manage impairment (primarily spasticity, contractures and muscle tone), manage pain, and provide optimum quality-of-life by fostering functionality, self-care, and independence.
+Therapy also wields mental, emotional, academic, and social benefits for individuals with cerebral palsy.

 If implemented as part of an early intervention program while the child is still developing, some therapy for cerebral palsy can lessen the impact of impairment and minimize the child’s potential for developing associative conditions.